Whelping Puppies for Beginners

 Not all mothers know instinctively what to do when delivering their first litter.
 Luna hid in fright under an end table after she delivered her first puppy, leaving it up to us to remove the sac and umbilical cord.
 As the litter continued to arrive, she caught on, and was able to handle the last couple of puppies herself.

-If the puppy has delivered normally, and the mother is munching on the placenta, begin by opening the amniotic sac at the head and clearing any mucus away from the puppy's nostrils and mouth.
+If the puppy has delivered normally, and the mother is munching on the placenta, but has not begun tending to the puppy, begin by opening the amniotic sac at the head and clearing any mucus away from the puppy's nostrils and mouth.
 Some people use the bulb aspirator to try to suck mucus out of the airways.
 I find it clumsy, and that my finger and a soft towel work well to clear them.
 If the puppy is not breathing yet, use your finger to gently clear the back of the throat.

 The puppy will gasp when he takes his first breath.
 Don't panic about them not breathing immediately, if the umbilical cord is still attached he will be continuing to receive nutrients and oxygen through it for another minute or so.

 If the puppy still does not breath, rub him gently but vigorously with a hand towel.
 You are trying to simulate a mother's vigorous licking, which normally starts the puppy breathing.
-(If the puppy still does not breath, see the next article on Whelping Problems).
+If the puppy still does not breath, then you will need to remove the umbilical cord, and begin more aggressive measures, such as gently slinging the puppy clear the lungs.
+We discuss that a little further down in this article.

 To cut the umbilical cord, take the hemostats and clamp them 3/4 of an inch from the stomach of the puppy.
 The hemostats simulate the action of the mother's gnawing teeth, and will prevent the umbilical cord from bleeding after you cut the cord.
 Cut the cord next to the hemostats on the side opposite of the puppy.
 You can apply styptic powder to the cut end, but it is not necessary.
 Remove the hemostats.

-Some people recommend tying it off with dental floss or thread, but I have never found it to be necessary.
-If it was, dogs would not have survived as a species.
+No, it is not necessary.
+Some people recommend tying it off with dental floss or thread, but I have never had any negative consequences from not tying it off.
+If it was necessary to tie a string to a puppy's umbilical cord, dogs would not have survived as a species.

-The remaining umbilical cord will dry up quickly and fall off sometime the following day.
+The remaining 3/4 inch long umbilical cord will dry up quickly, and fall off sometime the following day.

 Your Job as Delivery Progresses